neroden/timetable_kit/templates/README.rst

 Jinja2 templates for timetable_kit
 **********************************

-The "templates" directory contains jinja2 templates -- not tt-spec templates
+The "templates" directory contains jinja2 templates -- not tt-spec templates.

+These are loaded (along with other resources) by load_resources.py.